 The Group seeks, evaluates, and implements initiatives that minimise water and energy use.
-For example, solar energy solutions have been implemented at our Australian manufacturing operations.
-We have also developed purposebuilt energy reduction solutions to reduce our energy consumption requirements for our Automotive Leather operations in Europe during winter.
+For example, solar energy solutions have been implemented at our Australian manufacturing operations and implementation has commenced at our Slovakian facilities.
+We have also developed purpose-built energy reduction solutions to reduce our energy consumption requirements for our Automotive Leather operations in Europe during winter.
+Automotive Leather energy consumptions has reduced by 6% over the past two years.